Victoria Legrand

-Victoria Garance Alixe Legrand (born May 28, 1981) is a French-American musician, best known as the lead vocalist, songwriter and keyboardist of the dream pop band Beach House.
+Victoria Garance Alixe Legrand (born May 28, 1981) is an American musician, best known as the lead vocalist, songwriter and keyboardist of the dream pop band Beach House.

 Early life

-Legrand was born in Paris, France, the daughter of painter Olivier Legrand and niece of the French composer Michel Legrand and vocalist Christiane Legrand of The Swingle Singers.
-She spent her early years in Paris until age six, when her family moved to the United States, first briefly living in Baltimore, Maryland, before relocating to rural Cecil County.
-The family subsequently moved to the Philadelphia, Pennsylvania area, where Legrand spent her adolescent and teenage years.
+Legrand was born on May 28, 1981, in Paris, France.
+She is the daughter of painter Olivier Legrand and niece of the French composer Michel Legrand and vocalist Christiane Legrand of The Swingle Singers.
+She is of partial Armenian ancestry through her father.
+When she was six years old, she relocated with her family to the United States, where they resided in Baltimore and, later, rural Cecil County, Maryland.
+The family subsequently moved to Philadelphia, where Legrand spent her adolescent and teenage years.
 She is fluent in both French and English.

 Legrand studied piano throughout her early life and adolescence, and, as a teenager, performed in a Led Zeppelin cover band.
 She graduated from the Shipley School in Bryn Mawr, Pennsylvania in 1999, and subsequently attended Vassar College, where she majored in drama.
 After graduating in 2003, she relocated to Paris to study acting at the International Theatre School of Jacques Lecoq.
 After becoming "disenchanted with theater school" and more interested in songwriting and in musical artists such as Le Tigre and Yo La Tengo, she dropped out of the program and returned to the United States, settling in Baltimore.